SUBSECTIONS:

 Restaurant Inspections

 Restaurants are inspected on a periodic basis.
 However, if you have a specific concern regarding a particular eatery, please contact the Environmental Health Services office for your county.
-Additional information, including where to find restaurant health scores can be found here.
+Additional information, including where to find restaurant health scores.

 Septic Tank Permits